alvosec/MetalX-Trading-Bot/README.md

 ## How to install this bot?

-This instructions are suitable for a Linux distribution like Ubuntu 22.04:
+This instructions are suitable for a Linux distribution like **Ubuntu 22.04**:

 Install Python3 and pip
 ```